Secondary Counseling Services

 • and the knowledge of their own passion and goals.

-What Counselors/Psychologists Do:
+What Counselors Do:

 • Counselors provide an integrated approach to address students' academic and social-emotional needs.
 For example, counselors help student's transition to the junior high and high school by providing structured opportunities for them to ask questions and gain support (i.e. meet with them on orientation day in August and again in small groups during the first few weeks of school).

-• Counselors and psychologists provide individual and group counseling to students with identified social-emotional disabilities or concerns as well as to students who self-refer, or are referred by the Child Study/Student Assistance Team, by parents, teachers, and administrators.
+• Counselors provide individual and group counseling to students with identified social-emotional disabilities or concerns as well as to students who self-refer, or are referred by the Child Study/Student Assistance Team, by parents, teachers, and administrators.
 Issues addressed in counseling include self-esteem, social skill development, depression, anxiety, post traumatic stress, loss, drug/alcohol use, eating disorders, stress management, etc.

-• Counselors and psychologists support crisis situations in the school setting.
+• Counselors support crisis situations in the school setting.
 For example, when the school has suffered the loss of a student, counselors and psychologists work closely with the administration and the building crisis team.
 In addition counselors and psychologists work closely with outside agencies and community organizations to provide support to our students in school and within the community.

 Post-high school planning begins in earnest during a student's junior year and continues through the senior year.
 The department sponsors the following evening programs: